jason-nordheim/knowledge/web-dev/getting-started-with-typescript.md

 myFont = 400
 ```

-In this way, TypeScript enables more readable code, while still type-checking variable assignments.

 #### Union Types

-TypeScript goes beyond defining basic type definitions by providing "union types".
-With union types, not only is the primitive data type enforced, but the actual value is limited to the value(s) defined within the union type declaration.
+TypeScript goes beyond primitive and custom types by providing "union types".
+With union types, not only is the structure and type of data enforced, but the actual value is limited to the value(s) outlined within the union type declaration.

 ```ts
 /* be defining the `Style` type as a union type,